 Smooches for pooches, furfriends!
 Taste the love.
 XOXO!
 Here’s how we made these cute homemade layered hugs and kisses XO Valentine’s Day dog treats, plus other cute Valentine dog treat decorating ideas.
 Woofs!

 Sharing the Love

-When this post was first shared, it included a recipe.
-It is, at present, reformatted to be a DIY dog treat decorating post instead.
+When this post was first shared, it included a recipe and decorating information for our XO Valentine dog treats.
+It’s current formatted with just the DIY dog treat decorating details instead.
 After all, you can make tasty smooches and delicious hugs using these techniques and any favourite roll and cut dog treat recipe.
 Pawfect!
 The recipe that was originally shared with this post is in our rebake list for quantity checks and updated instructions as part of the transition to our new website.
 We’ll update the post if/when that’s been complete.

 Choosing a Recipe for Your XO Valentine Treats

 You can use any favourite roll and cut dog treat dough recipe, but for tiny cutters, like our Xs and Os, a smooth dough without any chunky ingredients will work best.
 If you’re making layered treats using carob or yogurt, pick a compatible dough flavour.
 Although my boys would argue that everything is compatible.
 Haha!
 If you’re heart is set of carob, we have some roll and cute recipes amongst our carob dog treat recipe collection, like our simple peanut butter and carob dog treat dough which makes a a lovely smooth dough.

 The treats shown are made using heart shaped cookies cutters and the “X” and “O” from a set of small alphabet fondant/cookie cutters.
 Shop around and find a design (and price) that you like.
 Try specialist baking shops or large online retailers like AliExpress or Amazon.
 You can check out the alphabet fondant/cookie cutters on Amazon (affiliate link) for product examples and ideas.